care101/HybridGraph/README.md

 HybridGraph is a Pregel-like system which hybrids Pulling/Pushing for I/O-Efficient distributed and iterative graph computing.

 ##1.
 Introduction
 Billion-scale graphs are rapidly growing in size in many applications.
-That has been driving much of the research on enhancing the performance of distributed graph systems, in terms of graph partitioning, network communication, and the convergence. `HybridGraph` focuses on performing graph analysis on a cluster I/O-efficiently, since the memory resource of a given computer cluster can be easily exhausted.
+That has been driving much of the research on enhancing the performance of distributed graph systems, including graph partitioning, network communication, and the convergence. `HybridGraph` focuses on performing graph analysis on a cluster I/O-efficiently, since the memory resource of a given computer cluster can be easily exhausted.
 Specially, HybridGraph employs a `hybrid` solution to support switching between push and pull adaptively to obtain optimal performance in different scenarios.

 Features of HybridGraph:
-* ___Block-centric pull mechanism (b-pull):___ First, the I/O accesses are shifted from receiver sides where messages are written/read by push to sender sides where graph data are read by pull.
-Second, the block-centric technique greatly optimizes the I/O-efficiency of reading vertices.
+* ___Block-centric pull mechanism (b-pull):___ I/O accesses are shifted from receiver sides where messages are written/read by push to sender sides where graph data are read by pull.
+Random reads regarding vertices in existing pull-based approaches usually cost more than random writes about messages in push-based approaches.
+The block-centric technique greatly optimizes the I/O-efficiency of reading vertices and reduces the communication cost caused by sending pull requests.
+* ___VE-BLOCK storage:___ A disk-resident block-centric graph structure is designed for efficient data accesses in `b-pull`.
+Graph data are separated into vertices and edges.
+Vertices are divided into several `VBlocks`.
+Accordingly, edges are partitioned into multiple `EBlocks`.
+Messages are pulled in `VBlocks`.
-* ___Hybrid engine:___ A seamless switching mechanism and a prominent performance prediction method to guarantee the efficiency when switching between push and b-pull.
+* ___Hybrid engine:___ A seamless switching mechanism and a prominent performance prediction method are proposed to guarantee the efficiency when switching between push and `b-pull`.

 The HybridGraph project started at Northeastern University (China) in 2011.
 HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.